solar-wallet/solar-faq/docs/guide/04-wallet-guide.md

 1. **Choose the relevant wallet.**
    ![null](/images/choose-an-account.png)
-2. **Click the “three-dots” button on the top right corner of the page to open the Wallet menu.
+2. **Click the “three-dots” button on the top right corner of the window to open the Wallet menu.
 Choose “Export Secret Key”.**
 3. **Type in your password in the blank and click the button “CLICK TO REVEAL YOUR SECRET KEY”.
 If you do not have a password, simply click the button “CLICK TO REVEAL YOUR SECRET KEY”.**

 ![null](/images/screen-shot-2019-02-19-at-08.35.16.png)